zkniebel/SitecoreUML/Documentation/guide/template-inheritance.md

+# Template Inheritance

+Sitecore's template inheritance is a powerful feature, but not the most visible when looking at Sitecore.
+It can be tedious to record inheritance when creating a template architecture, so being able to visualize these relationships is one of SitecoreUML's most powerful features.

 ## Adding an Inheriting Template

 Creating a template that inherits another is similar to [Adding a Template Sub-Folder](/adding-a-template-sub-folder).
 In UML, the concept of a "Sub-Interface" exists, but it isn't a single element.
 Rather, a sub-interface is a combination of an _Interface_ and a _Generalization_.